shraydewan/Youth-Gender-Illiteracy/README.md

 # Youth and Gender Global Illiteracy

-This project analyzes global youth illiteracy across genders and regions.
+This project analyzes global youth illiteracy across genders, regions, and countries.
 Data courtesy of The World Bank.

 It primarily uses two programs: